NaspoDev/Learning-Projects-IntelliJ/Learning_Frameworks_and_Tools/Spring_Boot_Learning/PhotosClone/README.md

 # Dependencies
 - Spring Data JDBC to make working with the database easier.
 - We will be using an H2 Database for this project.
 (In-memory database).
+- Spring Boot Starter Validation to add validation annotations to our project.
+(Ex. @Email, @NotNull, etc...)